wavemotion-dave/SugarDS/readme.md

 This when that .dsk file is loaded, the emulator will sense what's between the double brackets and issue the proper RUN "ORION" command

+For CPM based games, you can use [[CPM]] in the title to automatically run the |CPM command.

 Note that sometimes one disk version of a game won't load properly but a different version will.
 Keep looking - you're very likely to find a version that will load and play correctly.
 Such is life with emulation and potentially dodgy disk dumps.